 - There will be no fee reduction for child illness or holidays. - There will be no refunds when a Dayhome is closed less than 10 days due to illness or educator holidays.
-Families are encouraged to contact the agency to find back up care. - Agency fees are not pro-rated. - The registration fee is non-refundable. - The deposit is non-refundable but will go towards the first month's fees.
+Families are encouraged to contact the agency to find back up care. - Agency fees are not pro-rated. - A one-time, non-refundable registration fee of \$150 is required per family.
+Families previously registered with our agency are not required to pay this fee again. - The deposit is non-refundable but will go towards the first month's fees.